IngoKl/python-programming-for-linguists/README.md

 * utilize Python for text manipulation.
 * utilize Python to perform concordance and frequency analysis.
 * automatically annotate texts (PoS, Universal Dependencies, NER) using spaCy.
-* scrape web data in order to build corpora (Web as Corpus) using Python.s
+* scrape web data in order to build corpora (Web as Corpus) using Python.
 * compute basic statistics using Python.

 ## Workshop Outline